chamakkarmakar/product-analysis-review/README.md

 [ Live Site of This Project ](https://iridescent-mooncake-ef1f54.netlify.app/)

 # About This Project
-* This is Product review Site
+* This is Product Review Site
+* This site hosts reviews to help consumers shop with confidence
+* The consumers share their own opinions about product
-* User gives review of the product
+* Show the monthly sell of the product and also investment vs revenue

 ## Getting Started with Create React App